 As we like to say, not all jerky is created equal.

-The reason why the consensus around beef jerky is confusing is that for many years the only type of beef jerky available was packed with additives and preservatives and looked like a bad 80s prop.
+The reason why the consensus around beef jerky is confusing is that for many years the only type of beef jerky available was packed with additives and preservatives.
 That extra processing diminishes any nutritional value you'd get from the beef.

 Delicious?
 Debatably so.
 Healthy?
 Absolutely not.

-But beef jerky in its most natural form is definitely a healthy food, and with the boon of no-carb diets today it's no surprise that beef jerky has resurfaced as a reliable option when made correctly.
-It's become a great alternative for protein bars that often have added sugar or as a general snack option that’s healthier than say chips but still more savory and filling than carrots or fruit.
+But beef jerky in its natural form is healthy, and with the boon of low-carb diets today it's no surprise that beef jerky has resurfaced as a reliable option when made correctly.
+It's a great alternative for protein bars that often have added sugar or as a general snack option that’s healthier than say chips but still more savory and filling than carrots or fruit.